-Xiaomi’s Redmi Note 12 is a mid-range smartphone that offers excellent value for its price point of approximately USD 200 (~INR 15,000) for the 6GB + 128GB variant.
+Xiaomi’s Redmi Note 12 is a mid-range smartphone that offers excellent value for its price point at approximately USD 200 (~INR 15,000) for the 6GB + 128GB variant.
 The device boasts a 6.67-inch AMOLED 120Hz display with Full HD+ resolution, a Snapdragon 4 Gen 1 processor, a 48MP camera sensor, and a 5,000mAh battery.
 These features make the Redmi Note 12 an appealing choice for consumers looking for an affordable yet feature-rich smartphone.

 In this article, we have compiled all the information that we were able to gather from the internet about the Redmi Note 12, as we do not have the device itself.
 This includes both the reasons to consider purchasing the Redmi Note 12 and any potential drawbacks.
 The Redmi Note series has a history of offering excellent value, and the Redmi Note 12 is no exception.
 Therefore, we will be sharing some of the key points to consider when deciding whether or not to purchase this smartphone.
 Without further ado, let’s begin.